Store Swiftlet (HA)

 <swiftlet name="sys$store" shared-store="true"/>

-Force Sync Behavior in Standalone Mode
+Force Sync in Standalone Mode

 Configuration Example: